juxtapos/Rain/README.md

 watches this file, kills the running server and spawns a new one.

 PLEASE NOTE:
-Currently, you do need a symlink from ./htdocs/instances to the instances folder!
+* Currently, you do need a symlink from ./htdocs/instances to the instances folder!
+* Only expected to work on unixoid machines

 You're done.
 Happy development :-)